Bootleg Futures — The Pilgrimage | Pionirsko Hodočašće

 About

-The Bootleg Futures team puts forth the question: what if new data was tweaked, hacked, and strategically added into the stream of conversations about architecture?
+Bootleg Futures puts forth the question: what if new data was tweaked, hacked, and strategically added into the stream of conversations about architecture?
 When minor narratives, decoys, and mirrors enter the data set, any AI-based prediction of the future will have to contend with them.
 By experimenting with these archives, the CBL team hopes to instigate conversation about the ways in which AI technologies intersect architectural tools and narratives to critical and cultural ends.

-The first large project in the Bootleg series is titled The Pilgrimage (Pionirsko Hodočašće), and will be exhibited in the Palazzo Mora, one of the venues of the European Cultural Center in Venice, on the occasion of the 2023 Architecture Venice Biennial.
+The first large project in the Bootleg series, The Pilgrimage | Pionirsko Hodočašće, was exhibited in the Palazzo Mora, one of the venues of the European Cultural Center in Venice, on the occasion of the 2023 Architecture Venice Biennial, and is on view at the Museum of Yugoslavia in Belgrade, Serbia in summer 2025.

 Schedule

-Upcoming Events
+Events

 Bootleg Futures: The Pilgrimage